HSSBoston/econ-pets/README.md

 This work is intended to aid the current and prospective pet owners to explore quantitative economic reasoning about pet ownership in the hope of reducing the chances of impulse pet acquisition, helping schedule pet care routines better, and reversing the on-going trend of pet relinquishment.

-## Economic Models
+## Models

-This project has been developing and evaluating multiple models.
+This project has been developing and analyzing multiple economic models.

 - Model 1 (August to December 2025)
   - The initial baseline model.
 Deprecated now.